 1. Set your goals

-Go back to your goals: is your primary goal to get people to click through to the main report, or is it to position your company as an expert in this field?
+Go back to your goals: is your primary goal to get people to click through to the main whitepaper, or is it to position your company as an expert in this field?
 Is it to change the industry’s opinion on the topic, or maybe to promote your company’s brand?

 Your goals will determine everything from your messaging to the targets you set for each piece of content as well as the tactics you use.
 Consider Twitter.
 If your goal is to lead a conversation in the industry, you need to craft tweets that get retweets and replies.
 You need to have your experts at hand to answer questions.
-Some of these users might never read your report at all, but they’re still contributing to your goal.
+Some of these users might never read your whitepaper at all, but they’re still contributing to your goal.

 2. Decide on the message and theme

 What is the essential message your content should deliver and the tone it should take?
 What kind of visual theme do you want to use?
-You need to decide this for the entire campaign – including the main report itself – before your team starts working on any of the individual pieces.
+You need to decide this for the entire campaign – including the main whitepaper itself – before your team starts working on any of the individual pieces.

 3. Lay out the pieces